ETHICS POLICY

 The “Studies in Risk and Sustainable Development” ethics policy adheres to the following guidelines: COPE (Committee on Publication Ethics) and PERK (Publishing Ethics Resource Kit).

-The duties and ethical issues that apply to Authors, Reviewers, Editors and the Publisher are summarized below:
+The requirements and good ethical practice applicable to Authors, Reviewers, Editors and the Publisher are set out below:

 - AUTHORS